ngardiner/ngardiner.github.io/ha.md

 #### Cameras

 Cameras are important for surveillance and motion detection.
 Using indoor and outdoor cameras managed by Zoneminder, we are able to monitor the property remotely and detect motion events.
-In the event of an attempted break-in, our door and window sensors will detect the attempted
+In the event of an attempted break-in, our door and window sensors will detect the attempted access, and are then able to trigger recording across all zones in Zoneminder.

-6 outdoor cameras ($313) and 4 indoor cameras ($185)
+Our camera security set-up consists of 6 outdoor cameras (at a cost of $313) and 4 indoor cameras (at a cost of $185).
+All of the cameras are ESCAM cameras, chosen due to their compatibility with ONVIF and POE.
+This means that all of the cameras can be powered by UPS protected POE switches, and monitored via standardised ONVIF-compatible tools.

+HomeAssistant integrates with Zoneminder by providing a

 #### Lighting